Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 ##### Running Tests

-To run existing tests, from the main directory run `npm run fe-tests`.
+To run existing tests, from the main directory after switching into your virtual environment (see step 7 in back-end), run `npm run fe-tests`.
 Alternatively, run the commands manually: After `cd`ing into `tasks-fe`, run all tests with `npm test a` or run tests for files that have changed since your last commit with `npm test`.

 The tests should re-run automatically every time you save.
 Notice that in watch mode, you can press `w` to show options to filter the tests that you run.